Skip to main content

 6. Breast care lactation management when your baby has died (435)

 We are pleased to advise that deep linking capability, enabling users to directly download individual mobile toolkits, has now been released on the RDS mobile app.
-When you install the update, you will see that each toolkit has a small QR code icon the header area beside the search icon – see screenshot below.
+You will see that each toolkit has a small QR code icon in the header area beside the search icon – see screenshot below.
 Clicking on this icon will open up a window with a full-size QR code and the alternative of a short URL for sharing with users.
 Instructions are provided.

+Updating to this latest version of the RDS app is also strongly recommended to get the full benefits of the new resilience arrangements – specifically, that if the RDS website should fail, you will still be able to download new mobile app toolkits.
 To check your current RDS version, click on the three dots bottom right of the RDS app screen.
 This takes you to a “More” page where you will see the version number.
 To install latest updates:

 On iPhones – go to the Apple store, click on your profile icon top right, scroll down to see the apps waiting to be updated and update the RDS app.